Trademark Classification in India – Goods & Service Class Codes

 A trademark is a unique term, symbol, logo, design, phrase, or a combination of these elements that distinguishes a business’s products or services from those of its competitors in the market.
 Trademarks can take the form of text, graphics, or symbols and are commonly used on company letterheads, service banners, publicity brochures, and product packaging.
 By creating a distinct identity, trademarks play a vital role in building customer trust, enhancing brand recognition, and establishing a competitive edge.

 As a form of intellectual property, a trademark grants its owner the exclusive rights to use the registered term, symbol, or design.
-No other individual, company, or organization can legally use the trademark without the owner’s consent.
-If unauthorized use occurs, the trademark owner can take legal action under the Trade Marks Act of 1999.
+No other individual, company, or organisation can legally use the trademark without the owner’s consent.
+If unauthorised use occurs, the trademark owner can take legal action under the Trade Marks Act of 1999.

-Registering your trademark as per trademark classification not only safeguards your brand identity but also prevents third parties from using it without authorization.
-It is a straightforward process in India, allowing businesses to protect their intellectual property and ensure their products or services stand out in the market.
+Registering your trademark as per trademark classification not only safeguards your brand identity but also prevents third parties from using it without authorisation.
+It is a straightforward process in India, allowing businesses to protect their intellectual property and make their products or services stand out in the market.

-Trademarks are categorized into various classes based on the goods or services they represent.
-Understanding the classification system is crucial to ensure proper protection.
-In this article, we will explore the legal framework for trademarks, the classification system, and the online tools available to identify the correct trademark class for your registration.
+Trademarks are categorised into various classes based on the goods or services they represent.
+Understanding the classification system is crucial to make sure protection is properly applied.
+In this article, we explore the legal framework for trademarks, the classification system, the classification logic, consequences of wrong filing, and the online tools available to identify the correct trademark class for your registration.

 The Trade Marks Registry has offices in Mumbai, Ahmedabad, Chennai, Delhi, and Kolkata to handle trademark applications.
-To apply for protection, businesses must classify their products or services under the NICE Classification (10th edition), a global system that ensures clarity in trademark registration.
+To apply for protection, businesses must classify their products or services under the NICE Classification (10th edition), a global system that makes sure there is clarity in trademark registration.

-Trademark classes are the categories into which goods and services are classified under the NICE Classification (NCL), an internationally recognized system created by the World Intellectual Property Organization (WIPO).
-This classification system is essential for businesses seeking trademark registration, as it ensures that each trademark application accurately reflects the nature of the goods or services it represents.
+Trademark classes are the categories into which goods and services are classified under the NICE Classification (NCL), an internationally recognised system created by the World Intellectual Property Organisation (WIPO).
+This classification system is essential for businesses seeking trademark registration, as it makes sure each trademark application accurately reflects the nature of the goods or services it represents.

 The NICE Classification divides goods and services into 45 distinct trademark classes: